-“We had a stronger team and there were more Spaniards and he kept them together.
+“We had a stronger team with more Spaniards and he kept them together.
 I was more than happy playing with Woosie and we won two of our three matches.”

-“At the 8th we both hit it in the hazard.
-There was my girlfriend, his wife, a PGA official and the caddies.
+“At the eighth we both hit it in the hazard.
+There was my girlfriend, his wife, a PGA official, and the caddies.
 I dropped mine and it stopped on the bank and he dropped his and it started trickling back down the slope and more or less into the hazard but stopped about two inches in play.
 So his feet are in the shingle and all he could do was chip out.
-He looked at the official and asked if he could get a re-drop to which he obviously said ’no’.
-His wife says ’Raymond, don’t you know the rules of golf?’
+He looked at the official and asked if he could get a re-drop to which he obviously said he couldn’t.
+His wife says, ’Raymond, don’t you know the rules of golf?’

 “So they’ve had a domestic, I made a par and Maria is halfway up the 19th.
 I was one up playing the last and he topped it in the water and he just shook my hand.
 There weren’t a lot of pleasantries.”

-It would prove to be Way’s final Ryder Cup appearance as his game went downhill but the stats still read P9 W6 H1 L2 for a playing percentage of 0.72, the same as Poulter.
+It would prove to be Way’s final Ryder Cup appearance as his game went downhill but the stats will always show he won six and a half points from nine matches.

-After a wait of 28 years America had finally lost a Ryder Cup, Concorde made a low-flying appearance, the drinks flowed and the celebrations went long into the night.
+After a wait of 28 years America had finally lost a Ryder Cup.
+Concorde made a low-flying appearance and the drinks flowed as celebrations went long into the night.

 “When we won we went into the leisure part of the hotel and threw Nick Faldo in the pool.
 He had played twice and hadn’t won a point so we threw him in with his suit.”